adnanhakim/leet-code-challenges/README.md

 ## About

-A repository containing the solutions of LeetCode Monthly May, June and July Challenges using plain java code.
+A repository containing the solutions of LeetCode Monthly May, June, July and August Challenges using plain java code.

 ![LeetCode 30 Day Challenge](https://miro.medium.com/max/1000/1*hDtgr-huVXLXpx7ocIJMyg.png)